vmware-archive/live-docs/README.md

 ## Provide generated data in app.module

 The library needs to know the module for your example component.
-A strategy should be implemented in
+A strategy should be implemented in app.module.ts
 ```
 export const sbInfo: StackBlitzInfo = {
   templateId: 'vcd-ui-cc-starter-clarity-v8-yhe4yg',